veredv/ToyRobotChallenge/README.md

 A few minor trade-offs were made intentionally:
 - Input parsing is strict rather than highly permissive.
 Invalid or malformed commands are ignored safely.
 - `REPORT` writes directly to console output to keep the solution simple.
-- Integration tests use `dotnet run` for end-to-end verification, which is slower and heavier than redirecting in-memory I/O streams using TextWriter and TextReaderbut provides confidence that the application works as a real console app.
+- Integration tests use `dotnet run` for end-to-end verification, which is slower and heavier than redirecting in-memory I/O streams using TextWriter and TextReader, but validates the real executable entry point and console interaction.

 ---